RHQOnline/DL2-PAKFile-Utility/README.md

 # Dying Light 2 PAKFile Utility
 A **Dying Light 2 (DL2) PAKFile Utility** for **Modders** and **Mod Makers**.<br>
-This tool aims to make PAKFile modding a breeze for both Dying Light 2 modders and mod makers.<br>
+This tool aims to make PAKFile (`.pak` files) modding a breeze for both Dying Light 2 modders and mod makers.<br>
 See the [Roadmap](https://github.com/RHQOnline/DL2-PAKFile-Utility#roadmap) for a better idea of what's to come!<br>
 _More TBA Soon_.